A Guide to Basic Payroll Terminology

 Total = ($480 regular + $36 overtime) = $516 gross pay

 Do you know how to calculate an employee's overtime rate of pay?

-Contract employees - are responsible for paying their own income taxes at the end of the year as the employer does not withhold taxes from their pay.
+- Contract employees: These employees are responsible for paying their own income taxes at the end of the year, as the employer does not withhold taxes from their pay.

 New Hire Forms

 There are several forms that need to be completed by the employee at their time of hire.
-These forms include W4 for Federal income tax withholding, state income tax withholding form, and a form I-9 for employment eligibility.
+These forms include W-4 for federal income tax withholding, a state income tax withholding form, and a form I-9 for employment eligibility.

-- What is e-verify?
-The employer can use the e-verify system to check their I-9 and compare it with federal databases to make sure that the employee is eligible to work in the US.
+- E-verify: The employer can use the e-verify system to check their I-9 and compare it with federal databases to make sure that the employee is eligible to work in the US.

-- State Employment Notification System - Employers must register their employees with the State which allows the state to collect information and payments such as garnishments (ex child support, liens, etc) from these employees.
+- State Employment Notification System: Employers must register their employees with the state, which allows the state to collect information and payments such as garnishments (e.g. child support, liens, etc.) from these employees.

 This is a recurring period of time in which the employees are paid.
 This can be a weekly, bi-weekly, semi-monthly, or monthly period of time.
-Knowing the amount of pay period per year is important for each type of pay period for computing total pay for employees for a year.
+Knowing the amount of pay per period per year is important for computing how much employees are to receive for each pay period.

-- W2 Form - Furnish W2's to your employees prior to the deadline.
-You'll need to file W2 forms with the Social Security Administration by either E-filing and/or filing the actual forms.
+- W-2 Form: Furnish W-2s to your employees prior to the deadline.
+You'll need to file W-2 forms with the Social Security Administration by either e-filing and/or filing out the actual forms.